-- 51. Application. - Indebtedness may be discharged before time fixed by agreement. - 53.
+- 51. Application of Part V. - 52.
+Indebtedness may be discharged before time fixed by agreement. - 53.
 Reduction where amount owed becomes payable before time fixed by agreement. - 54.
 Limitation on creditor's right of enforcement. - 55.
 Unjustified enrichment to the creditor.